Frequently asked questions - dividing fence disputes

 What happens when a neighbour decides to use a swimming pool fence as a dividing fence?

 The owner of a swimming pool fence must ensure that the fence complies with the Building Act 1975.
 Under that Act if a swimming pool fence is also a dividing fence, the owner of the pool will be liable to pay the costs of any changes to the fence that maybe required over and above a ‘sufficient dividing fence’.
-For more information visit the Department of Infrastructure and Planning.
+For more information visit the Queensland Building and Construction Commission.

 What if I need urgent work done to a dividing fence?